System for systematic literature review using multiple AI agents: Concept and an empirical evaluation: Research Method

 \section{Research Method}

-This research aims to investigate how an LLM-based multi-agent model can be utilized to automate the entire process of SLRs.
-We also outline the methodology for testing and analyzing the capabilities of the proposed model.
-Below, we discuss how our LLM-based multi-agent model collaborates and performs such tasks.
-We have formulated the following research questions (RQs):
+This research aims to investigate how an LLM-based multi-agent system can be utilized to automate the entire process of SLRs.
+Below, we discuss how our LLM-based multi-agent system collaborates and performs such tasks.
+We have formulated a research questions (RQ):

 \textbf{Motivation}: The motivation for the research question arises from the need to enhance the efficiency and effectiveness of literature review processes in the rapidly evolving field of SE.
 Traditional methods of conducting literature reviews are often time-consuming and labor-intensive, potentially leading to delays in research progress and the dissemination of new knowledge.
-The integration of LLMs promises a paradigm shift, potentially automating and streamlining these processes.
+The integration of LLMs-based agents promises a paradigm shift, potentially automating and streamlining these processes.
 By exploring the transformation brought about by an LLM-based multi-agent system, this research seeks to reduce the time and effort required for comprehensive literature reviews and also to increase the accuracy and scope of these reviews.
 This could result in more timely and informed research outcomes in SE, a field where staying abreast of current trends, methodologies, and discoveries are crucial for technological advancement and innovation.

-\textbf{Motivation}: The motivation behind this research question is based on the critical need to validate and quantify the performance of the proposed model, specifically in conducting SLRs.
-With the introduction of sophisticated models like LLM-based multi-agent systems, establishing rigorous evaluation criteria to assess their real-world applicability and reliability becomes imperative.
-This question addresses the necessity of a proposed model that can systematically measure its efficiency and accuracy in selecting and interpreting relevant literature.
-Evaluating the proposed model is crucial to ensure that integrating such models into academic workflows enhances, rather than compromises, the quality of research outputs.